 interesting, stimulating place to play, and allows children the sense of fun and freedom they crave whilst promoting their physical, emotional and psychological health.

-Children’s physical activity levels are related to the amount of time they spend outdoors and are therefore affected by the weather and seasons.
+Children and young people’s physical activity levels are related to the amount of time they spend outdoors and are therefore affected by the weather and seasons.
 They are also influenced by the attitudes of adults to outdoor play and children who spend time outdoors without an adult tend to be more active than when there is an adult.
 In addition children who play outdoors more often have better social networks, are more confident and are more involved in their local communities than those who are outside less often.

 Local streets and open spaces